How to Paint a Vaulted Ceiling

 While using scaffolding is the ideal way to work safely at the heights involved in painting and finishing vaulted ceilings, it is not always practical to set it up.
 This is particularly true when the home is occupied.
 In that case, ladders are your next option.

-A common method is to use an extension ladder to brush cut the ceiling perimeter, and then roll the body of the ceiling from the floor with a telescoping roller extension poll.
+When it comes to paint a vaulted ceiling, a common method is to use an extension ladder to brush cut the ceiling perimeter, and then roll the body of the ceiling from the floor with a telescoping roller extension poll.
 Eighteen-inch rollers are desirable for this type of rolling, because they cover so much surface at once.
 However, they can be heavy, particularly when fully extended on a pole and loaded with paint.

 When laddering onto walls at a vaulted ceiling, be sure to use rubber ladder mitts to cover the aluminum rails where the ladder rests on the wall.
 Also, it is best to have another person “foot” your ladder (stand on the bottom rung), while you are on the ladder.
 Interior floors can be slippery, so the weight of a person footing your ladder can help prevent the ladder from slipping.